Is CBD an Anti-Inflammatory?

 How CBD May Help Reduce Inflammation

-Vaping CBD is perhaps the most efficient way to take CBD because bioavailability through the lungs is usually much higher than methods that pass through your digestive tract.
+Vaping CBD is the most efficient method because bioavailability through your lungs is higher than through your digestive tract.
 Vaping also allows you to try different flavors.
-However, vaping may worsen conditions such as asthma, or lead to permanent lung injury, so caution is advised.
+But vaping may worsen conditions such as asthma.
+And it could lead to permanent lung injury, so we advise caution.

-CBD Pills & Capsules
+Are CBD Pills & Capsules an Anti-inflammatory?

 The answer is yes!
 Applying CBD cream, lotion, or salve allows the active ingredients to work directly on inflamed local tissues.
-Topicals are excellent for relieving local aches and inflammation without waiting for CBD to go through your digestive or circulatory system.
+Topicals are great for relieving local pain and inflammation.
+Plus, you don’t have to wait for CBD to go through your digestive or circulatory system.
 This means you’ll experience much faster effects.